dhleong/vtolvr-handbook/doc/en/0-Overview.md

 # Introduction

-Welcome to the Handbook, an open-source guide for VTOLVR players, new and old.
+Welcome to the Handbook, an open-source guide for [VTOLVR][vtolvr] players, new and old.